2017–18 Australian parliamentary eligibility crisis: Senate replacements

 The High Court's judgment on 27 October 2017 removed Joyce, Nash and Roberts from the Parliament.
 Ludlam and Waters had already resigned.
 Two of the ousted MPs—Joyce and Nash—were members of Cabinet, requiring a rearrangement of the Second Turnbull Ministry, which took place on the same day.
 Canavan, who had stepped down from Cabinet pending the court's decision, returned to Cabinet upon not being found ineligible, retaking his Resources and Minister for Northern Australia portfolios, which had been temporarily held by Joyce.
 Prime Minister Malcolm Turnbull took on Joyce's other portfolio of Agriculture and Water Resources.
 Nash's roles were given to Darren Chester and Mitch Fifield as acting ministers.
 Nigel Scullion became the parliamentary leader of the National Party, while the position of Deputy Prime Minister remained vacant.
 Julie Bishop, deputy leader of the Liberal Party, served as acting prime minister when necessary.

 The seats of the disqualified Senators were filled by countbacks of the 2016 Senate election results in their states of Western Australia, Queensland and New South Wales.
 The countback results were announced on 10 November: in Western Australia, the Greens' Scott Ludlam was to be replaced by the Greens' Jordon Steele-John; in Queensland, the Greens' Larissa Waters was to be replaced by former Australian Democrats leader and current Greens member Andrew Bartlett, One Nation's Malcolm Roberts was to be replaced by One Nation's Fraser Anning, and the Nationals' Fiona Nash was to be replaced by Liberal Hollie Hughes.
-However, the court delayed the appointment of Nationals' Fiona Nash's replacement Liberal Hollie Hughes due to concerns that Hughes may be ineligible under s 44(iv) of the Constitution as a holder of an office of profit under the Crown; Hughes was reappointed to the Administrative Appeals Tribunal – a role that would ordinarily disqualify her under that section – in the period following her apparent election defeat but resigned from the position prior to the recount.
+However, the court delayed the appointment of Nationals' Fiona Nash's replacement Liberal Hollie Hughes due to concerns that Hughes may be ineligible under section 44(iv) of the Constitution as a holder of an office of profit under the Crown; Hughes was reappointed to the Administrative Appeals Tribunal – a role that would ordinarily disqualify her under that section – in the period following her apparent election defeat but resigned from the position prior to the recount.
 The question was whether her tenure of that office had overlapped with the process of the election.

 Steele-John, Bartlett, and Anning were sworn in as senators on 13 November 2017; however, Anning immediately resigned from One Nation to sit as an independent.
 On 15 November, the High Court ruled that Hughes was not eligible to fill Nash's seat.
 Nash's seat was instead filled by another countback excluding both Nash and Hughes, which elected Liberal Jim Molan.